Dandelight/guoruiming.com/docs/Segmentation/UNet3+.md

 ### `Up-Sampling`

-There are three major ways of upsampling: bilinear interpolation, transposed convolutionand unpooling.
+There are four major ways of upsampling: bilinear interpolation, transposed convolution, unpooling and dilated convolution.

 #### Bilinear Interpolation